MGF

 6. Potential Benefits

-• Potential enhancement of recovery signaling
+• Potential support for recovery signaling

-• Potential muscle repair support
+• Potential training-adaptation support

-• Possible synergistic effects with resistance training
+• Potential synergy with resistance training

 7. Potential Risks / Side Effects